-If you are scheduled to use a bronchodilator at the same time as zanamivir, use the inhaler first.
+If you are scheduled to use a bronchodilator at the same time as zanamivir, use the bronchodilator first.

 FDA pregnancy category C. It is not known whether zanamivir will harm an unborn baby.
-However, not receiving this medication to prevent influenza could be harmful to the baby if the mother becomes infected with a disease that zanamivir could prevent.
 Tell your doctor if you are pregnant.
-Your doctor will decide whether you should receive zanamivir, especially if you have a high risk of infection with H1N1 influenza (also called "swine" flu).
+Your doctor will decide whether you should receive zanamivir, especially if you have a high risk of infection with influenza.

 It is not known whether zanamivir passes into breast milk or if it could harm a nursing baby.
 Do not use this medication without telling your doctor if you are breast-feeding a baby.

 Do not use this medication to treat flu symptoms in a child younger than 7 years old.
-Children as young as 5 may use the medication to prevent flu symptoms.
+Children as young as 5 years old may use the medication to prevent flu symptoms.